 For hydrographic items, vegetation, and relief ~ 100 years.

 For localities and metro stations, there is no minimum number of years that must pass before a name is considered "no longer in use".

-If the “Also known as, historical” name type is identical to the current name of a different item that is located in the same type-3 administrative division (i.e. a municipal area or city region), then you should “delete” that Also known as, historical name.
+If the “Also known as, historical” name is identical to the official name of another object within the same level-1 administrative unit (country),“delete” the Also known as, historical name.

-Names and attributes of map items within a given country's territory must be written in at least one of that country's official languages (or in Russian).
+Names and attributes of map items within a given country must be written in at least one of that country's official languages (or in Russian or English).

 You also have the option to enter names in any language available on Yandex Map Editor.

 If an item name consists exclusively of numbers, it's only set in the local language.